Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 - Compromised damp proof membranes.
 When block and brick buildings are constructed, a damp proof course consisting of a layer of plastic is inserted between the footings (wall foundations) and lowest course of walls.
 A membrane is also installed under concrete floors before the concrete is poured.
 This acts as a moisture barrier and prevents moisture soaking upwards through the wall or floor and out through the plaster.
 If these damp-proof courses are entirely absent or become damaged, water can soak upwards by capillary action through masonry, known as rising damp.
 The symptoms of this are dampness at the base of walls or under floor coverings, efflorescent salt deposits on walls, crumbling plasterwork, and wallpaper detaching from wall surfaces.

 - Raised flowerbeds shouldn't be built up against outside walls either, as this may cause moisture to bypass the damp-proof course.
 Also pavements should be constructed so that water runs away from the wall.
 Timber on the ground floors of houses should be ventilated from beneath.
 This is to prevent dry rot and also to flush out moist air under the floor which can cause wet rot.
 Usually there are at least two vents near the base of exterior walls and these shouldn't be obstructed by plants or raised flower beds.

-Curing Damp: Repairs to Roofs and Exterior Walls
+Repairs to Roofs and Exterior Walls

 - Check that there are no cracks in render, pointing on brickwork isn't compromised, and there are no gaps or cracks in cladding on timber framed buildings.